albetaCOM/esphaier/README.md

   # Known issues

 - ~~The current temperature is not well reported.
 It always report 28ºC~~ -> Thanks to @instalator this issue is solved.

-- When setting the mode to Cool through the remote control it is getting as it is in auto instead of cool.
+- Pending to be able to parse the mode correctly:
+     - Cool mode is not correctly parsed.
+     - Auto mode is not correctly parsed.